 If you are a regular motorcycle rider, you are probably aware of what lane splitting is and have probably done quite a bit of it yourself.
 Lane splitting, sometimes called filtering, is the habit of riding in between lanes of traffic that has either slowed down or stopped at an intersection or other bottle neck.
-A lane splitting motorcycle accident is sadly a common type of motorcycle accident, but don't worry, all is not lost.
+In San Francisco, it comes in handy to get ahead of dense city traffic.
+In Los Angeles, motorcycle lane splitting is key to get places quickly in heavy freeway traffic.
+But sadly, a lane splitting motorcycle accident is a common type of motorcycle accident in California, but don’t worry, all is not lost.

 In a lane splitting motorcycle accident the rider is typically injured when a vehicle hits them as they pass by.
 Mostly, it is because a hurried motorist wants to quickly make an unsignaled lane change without seeing the lane splitting motorcyclist.
 Even if the rider is convinced that the other driver was at fault, it can be difficult to determine whether a personal injury claim against the driver would succeed.
 As any motorcyclist knows, there is a very serious bias against motorcyclists by motorists, cops and witnesses.

 What makes determining liability in a lane splitting motorcycle accident difficult is the fact that the law concerning lane splitting is not that clear.
 California is the only state in the U.S. that permits lane splitting, but even then, the law states that it must be done in a “safe and prudent” way.
 Determining whether an individual motorcycle rider was behaving in a “safe and prudent” way when an accident happened may be debatable and might eventually only be determined by the opinion of the police and / or the judge.